This course is open for applications.

 Careers / Further study

 The course places strong emphasis on developing making skills, knowledge and creativity commensurate with the needs of professional practice in design and the creative industries today.
-It aims to prepare you for professional practice as self-employed designer/makers, artists, design teachers/lecturers and for work in design studios and interior design.
+It aims to prepare you for professional practice as self-employed designer/makers, artists, design teachers/lecturers/researchers and for work in design studios and interior design.
+The course also facilitates progression to PhD study.

 Our award-winning careers service helps you develop your employment potential through career coaching, a vacancy service for internships, placements, jobs, global opportunities, volunteering and community activity plus support for entrepreneurial activity, and access to employer events.

-Candidates are normally invited to an interview where they will be expected to present a portfolio of creative work and to discuss their previous experience, aims, motivations and ideas for projects they may wish to pursue within the context of the MA in Design.
+Applicants are normally invited to an interview where you will be expected to present a portfolio of creative work and to discuss your previous experience, aims, motivations and ideas for projects you may wish to pursue within the context of the MA in Design.
+Skype or telephone interviews will be arranged for international applicants.

 How to apply